Substack Notes Benchmark · 401 notes · Feb 2026

 Benchmark your publication

-Paste your Substack notes URL and we'll score your last 10 notes against the viral baseline.
+Paste your Substack notes URL and we'll score your last 10 notes against the content baseline.

 Use your publication URL (e.g. carson001.substack.com), not your profile link.